 The courts can impose a fine on employers in cases of age discrimination where it is, for instance, stated in job advertisements that candidates of a particular age will be preferred.
 This is a criminal sanction.

-In cases of dismissal the size of the compensation awarded depends on factors such as the employee’s length of service and whether any mitigating factors are present.
+In cases of dismissal, the size of the compensation awarded depends on factors such as the employee’s length of service and whether any mitigating factors are present.
 As a general rule, the courts will award a compensation equivalent to 6-12 months’ pay.
-But if, for instance, discriminatory criteria used for selecting employees for redundancy are set out in an agreement between the employer and a trade union, the courts have in some situations awarded a compensation below this level.
+But if, for instance, discriminatory criteria used for selecting employees for redundancy are set out in an agreement between the employer and a trade union, the courts have in some situations awarded compensation below this level.
 Depending on the circumstances, the fact that the redundancy was necessary due to labour shortage may also constitute a mitigating factor.

 The most common claims concern:

-- Employees affected by collective redundancies claiming that age was part of the reason for making them redundant.
+Employees affected by collective redundancies claiming that age was part of the reason for making them redundant;

 Age discrimination may be justifiable in the following situations:

-- If an employee under the age of 18 is covered by a collective agreement allowing payment of a lower pay to under-18s, the employment is not covered by the prohibition against age discrimination.
+If an employee under the age of 18 is covered by a collective agreement allowing payment of a lower pay to under-18s, the employment is not covered by the prohibition against age discrimination.
 This means that the employer may prefer candidates under the age of 18 for certain types of jobs and that the employer may dismiss the employee when she/he reaches the age of 18.
 It may be mentioned that the Supreme Court gave its ruling on 14 November 2013 in a case concerning the exception in the Act regarding under-18s.
-An employee organisation claimed that the exception in the Act regarding under-18s is in contravention of the Directive.
-However, the court ruled that the exception is not in contravention of the Directive.
+An employee organisation claimed that the exception in the Act regarding under-18s is in contravention of the Directive, but the Court ruled that the exception is not in contravention of the Directive.

-- Employers are allowed to implement special measures to promote job opportunities for seniors.
+Employers are allowed to implement special measures to promote job opportunities for seniors.

-- In order to protect children and young people, lower age limits on employment may be laid down by law.
+In order to protect children and young people, lower age limits on employment may be laid down by law.

-- The protection against age discrimination does not apply to under-15s unless the employment is covered by a collective agreement.
+The protection against age discrimination does not apply to under-15s unless the employment is covered by a collective agreement.

-- Employers may apply for and be granted a specific exemption (by the relevant minister) if it is crucial in a specific profession that an employee is of a particular age.
+Employers may apply for and be granted a specific exemption (by the relevant minister) if it is crucial in a specific profession that an employee is of a particular age.

 According to the explanatory notes to the Act, benefits provided on the basis of length of service are generally acceptable so long as the employer’s reasoning for providing such benefits was not to discriminate against younger employees.
 Recent case law on length of service concerns a case where dismissals of pilots were based on lists in which the pilots were primarily placed according to their length of service and, secondarily, their age.
 The Supreme Court found the dismissals discriminatory due to the fact that age was part of the selection criteria and, accordingly, awarded the pilots a compensation of 6 months’ pay.

 With effect from 1 January 2016, it is no longer possible for Danish employers to justify a compulsory retirement age in an individual contract.
-Until then, an individual contract may stipulate a compulsory retirement age at 70 years of age (or older).

-Case law shows that the courts attach importance to statistical data about the age of rejected candidates or dismissed employees.
+Case law shows that the Danish courts attach importance to statistical data about the age of rejected candidates or dismissed employees.
 Thus, the comparison between the age of a rejected candidate or dismissed employee and the average age of all candidates or employees is an essential part of the courts’ assessment of the actual circumstances that can create a presumption of age discrimination.
-This type of cases is extraordinarily challenging for employers as they are often required to present significant amounts of statistical data to win such cases.
+This type of cases is extraordinarily challenging for employers as they are often required to present significant amounts of statistical data to succeed.